-Created in September 1944 by the American army, the Henri Chapelle American Cemetery is the resting place of 7,992 American soldiers.
-More than 450 soldiers are listed as missing.
+Created in September 1944 by the American army, the Henri Chapelle American Cemetery is the resting place of 7,987 American soldiers.It also lists more than 450 missing soldiers.
 Located in Hombourg, in the commune of Plombières, it covers an area of over 56 acres.

 In front of the memorial, on the other side of the road, there is an esplanade.
 Thus, you can admire a splendid view of the Herve region.